henry2004y/VisAnaJulia/docs/src/man/analysis.md

 ### Periodogram

 This is a group of techniques to determine the periodicity of data.
+Essentially it is the same as Fourier transform, but with the inverse of frequency as the x axis.
 Julia has implementations in the [DSP](https://juliadsp.github.io/DSP.jl/stable/contents/) package.
 Here we introduce the usage by looking at practical examples.

+!!! note
+    Be careful of any smoothing you apply to the raw data.
+It is very easy to forget about the tricks you use in analyzing raw data and come up with a biased conclusion.

+A [Savitzky-Golay filter](https://github.com/BBN-Q/Qlab.jl/blob/master/src/SavitzkyGolay.jl) can be used to smooth data before applying any further analysis.
+The idea is to use local polynomial approximations to replace the original data.

 ### Spectrogram